daveeS987/reading-notes/4read33.md

    So you can instantly know that its a hook and the rules apply to it.
 1. What do custom hooks usually do?
    Custom Hooks are a mechanism to reuse stateful logic (such as setting up a subscription and remembering the current value), but every time you use a custom Hook, all state and effects inside of it are fully isolated.
 1. Using any list of custom hooks, research and name one that you think will be useful in your applications
+   react-use-form-state
 1. Describe how a hook that fetches API data might work.
    In useEffect hook, you can grab data from an API on pageload.
 You just need to pass en empty array as the second argument.